MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Methods

-With the above posterior distribution of the hidden variables and parameters, we can draw samples iteratively to estimate the hidden state of each RNA-seq sample and the true isoform proportion in the informative group.
+With the above posterior distribution of the hidden variables and parameters, we can draw samples iteratively to estimate the hidden state of each RNA-seq sample and the true isoform \ww{proportions} in the consistent group.
 Suppose we have $T$ iterations available after discarding the burn-in period of Gibbs sampling.
 In each iteration, we denote the sampled hidden state vector as $\bm E^{(t)}=(E^{(1)}_{1}, E^{(2)}_{2}, \dots, E^{(T)}_{D})^\prime$ and the hidden origin vector in sample $d$ as $(Z^{(d,t)}_1,\dots,Z^{(d,t)}_{n_d})^\prime$.